oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 * Oracle Cloud Account
 * Completed Lab 1, which install the required JDK and maven.

-## Task 1: Build and Run the Blocking application
+## Task 1: Build and Run the Helidon 4 application

 1. Click *File* -> *Open* in Code Editor.
     ![Open Project](images/open-project.png)